hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step2-create-simple.md

 Let's begin by inspecting a small, example YAML file that declares a simple Thermometer.

-`ccat thermometer-crd.yaml`{{execute}}
+`ccat thermometer-crd-minimal`{{execute}}

 In this CRD definition, the Kind is CustomResourceDefinition and the CRD is scoped to namespaces.
 We also provide the plural and short alias names for the same resource.
-Later we will get to how define other attributes and their types.
+Later we will define features that we can add to this specification.
+In its current form, its the most simplistic.

 > In this scenario we are using Kubernetes v1.18 so in the CRD definition we use `apiVersion: apiextensions.k8s.io/v1`.
 If you are using Kubernetes v1.16 or newer, then v1 can be used, which has a [slightly improved CRD format](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning/#specify-multiple-versions).